d-morrison/IntroStatActivities/_book/09-inference-2cat_CI.md

 Sampling distribution: plot of statistics from 1000s of samples of the same size taken from the same population.

-Standard deviation of a statistic: the variability of statistics from 1000s of samples.
-How far, on average, each statistic is from the true value of the parameter.
+Standard deviation of a statistic: the variability of statistics from 1000s of samples; how far, on average, each statistic is from the true value of the parameter.

 Standard error of a statistic: estimated standard deviation of a statistic.